astronomer/astro-docs/cloud/stable/04_customize-airflow/01_airflow-versioning.md

 - 1.10.10-4
 - 1.10.10-5

-All generally available patch releases are listed in the corresponding changelog, which specifies the date the patch was released and all individual changes made to it.
+All generally available patch releases are listed in a corresponding changelog, which specifies the date the patch was released and all individual changes made to it.
 Bugs that are reported by the wider Airflow community are often backported by our team and made available prior to the subsequent open-source release.

 #### Upgrade to an Astronomer Certified Patch Version